codex-storage/codex-docs/learn/run.md

        --eth-provider=https://rpc.testnet.codex.storage \
        --eth-private-key=eth.key \
        --marketplace-address=0xB119d28d3A1bFD281b23A0890B4c1B626EE8F6F0 \
-       --circom-r1cs=./datadir/circuits/proof_main.r1cs \
-       --circom-wasm=./datadir/circuits/proof_main.wasm \
-       --circom-zkey=./datadir/circuits/proof_main.zkey
+       --circuit-dir=datadir/circuits
    ```

-After node is up and running, you just need to fill-up your ethereum address (`cat eth.address`) with the tokens and then you should be able to [Create storage availability](https://github.com/codex-storage/codex-testnet-starter/blob/master/USINGCODEX.md#create-storage-availability).
+After node is up and running, and your address has founds, you should be able to [Create storage availability](/learn/using#create-storage-availability).

 ### Run as a daemon in Linux